 Usage of ecological building materials

 The planners were also assisted by Professor Karine Guillot, who concerns herself with the building of environmentally compatible and healthy buildings. „Building materials should be ecologically safe and contribute to the health welfare of building users,“ emphasises Guillot.
-These are free of critical substances and only emit extremely small quantities of volatile organic compounds (VOC).
-As the very first resilient floor coverings to be awarded the "Blue Angel … for low emissions" eco-label, they contribute to a clean indoor air, which is not only crucial to the patients‘ recovery process, but also contributes to creating a healthy working environment for hospital staff.
+Consequently, only building materials with low emission levels and devoid of toxic or allergyinducing substances were used to construct the hospital.
+For the floors, the planners chose ecologically sound rubber floor coverings from nora systems.
+These are totally free of phthalate plasticisers and formaldehyde and only contain extremely small quantities of volatile organic compounds (VOC).
+The very first resilient floor coverings to be awarded the „Blue Angel… for low emissions“ eco-label, the rubber floors contribute to good interior air quality, which is not only crucial to the patients‘ recovery process, but also contributes to creating a healthy working environment for hospital staff.

 No coatings for perfect hygiene